-You may have incurred GST/HST on some of the depreciable property you acquired for your business.
+You may have incurred GST or HST on some of the depreciable property you acquired for your business.
 If so, you may have also received an input tax credit from us.

 The input tax credit is government assistance.
 Therefore, subtract it from the property's capital cost.
-Do this before you enter the capital cost in Column 3 of Area A or B, whichever applies.
+Do this before you enter the capital cost in column 3 of Area A or B, whichever applies.
 If you receive an input tax credit for a passenger vehicle you use in your business, use one of these methods:

-- For a passenger vehicle you use 90% or more for your business, subtract the amount of the credit from the vehicle's cost before you enter its capital cost in Column 3 of Area A. - For a passenger vehicle you use less than 90% for your business, do not make an adjustment in 2001.
-In 2002, subtract the amount of the credit from your beginning UCC.
+- For a passenger vehicle you use 90% or more of the time for your business, subtract the amount of the credit from the vehicle's cost before you enter its capital cost in column 3 of Area A. - For a passenger vehicle you use less than 90% of the time for your business, do not make an adjustment in 2002.
+In 2003, subtract the amount of the credit from your beginning UCC.